ceph/ceph/doc/rados/operations/crush-map.rst

 set in accordance with the device size and indicate how much data should be stored where.
-However, because CRUSH is a probabilistic pseudorandom placement process, there is always some variation from this ideal distribution (in the same way that rolling a die sixty times will likely not result in exactly ten ones and ten sixes).
+However, because CRUSH is a probabilistic pseudorandom placement process, there is always some variation from this ideal distribution (in the same way that rolling a dice sixty times will likely not result in exactly ten ones and ten sixes).
 Weight sets allow the cluster to perform numerical optimization based on the specifics of your cluster (for example: hierarchy, pools) to achieve a balanced distribution.